 I was seventeen, new to city life and naive, but quickly saw the possibilities that Wellington offered in terms of entertainment and enjoyment.
-My world began to blossom as I stretched out beyond the rather narrow confines of rural New Zealand life.

 Initially I lived in a hostel and then flatted with my older sister, Ann.
 We hadn't been that close as children but thrown together in a big city we became inseparable.